mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 ## Purpose:

 This project aims to create a fully functioning HPC cluster deployable on Kubernetes.
-The cluster will utilize Singularity containers for software management so that the deployed HPC cluster is capable of running any scientific application over MPI/SLURM.
-An NFS server and OpenLDAP server are also used to provide the shared file system and user authentication for the cluster.
+The cluster will utilize Singularity containers for software management so that the deployed HPC cluster is capable of running any scientific application over Singularity/OpenMPI/SLURM.
+An NFS server and OpenLDAP server are also used to provide the shared file system and user authentication for the cluster (these could be replaced with already-existing alternatives if need-be).

 ## TL;DR:

-To deploy/use the HPC cluster, you will need a functioning Kubernetes deployment (we typically use [k3s](https://k3s.io/) or [k3d](https://k3d.io/)).
+To deploy/use the HPC cluster, you will need a functioning Kubernetes deployment on Ubuntu 20.04 (we typically use [k3s](https://k3s.io/) or [k3d](https://k3d.io/) with a little extra configuration).
+If you use another OS, your mileage may vary.

 From the terminal, generally follow these steps: